-- A child presenting danger to others or self - Child is unable to conform to KidSpace rules or whose behavior is disruptive and demands an inappropriate amount of the staff's attention, even with reasonable modifications - Child leaves the program area without permission - A child showing disrespect to other children or teachers. - A child showing disrespect to other people's property - A child whose behavior is disruptive to the group and whose behavior demands are inappropriate amount of the staff's attention, even with reasonable modifications - Child is verbally or physically aggressive with other children, himself/herself or staff - Parent/Guardian threatens or commits physical or intimidating actions towards children or staff
+- Child is unable to conform to KidSpace rules or whose behavior is disruptive and demands an inappropriate amount of the staff's attention, even with reasonable modifications - Child leaves the program area without permission. - Child is verbally or physically aggressive with other children, himself/herself or staff. - Parent/Guardian threatens or commits physical or intimidating actions towards children or staff.